 1. INTRODUCTION:

 Drug reaction with eosinophilia and systemic symptoms (DRESS) syndrome is a severe hypersensitivity reaction to drugs that features high mortality and morbidity rates.
 The prognosis of DRESS depends on the severity of the associated complications.
 The complications related to visceral organ involvement typically manifest as hepatitis, but may include lymphadenopathy, interstitial nephritis, interstitial pneumonitis and myocarditis[1].
 The DRESS syndrome symptoms are defined by the presence of fever, cutaneous eruption, and systemic findings, including enlarged lymph nodes, abnormal liver function, renal impairment, pulmonary or cardiac infiltrates and hematologic abnormalities, mainly hypereosinophilia and lymphocytosis with large, activated and sometimes atypical, circulating lymphocytes.
 The clinical manifestations typically occur within 2–6 weeks after the initiation of drug therapy and in most cases resolve when the drug is discontinued[2].
-Carbamazepine is a neuropsychiatric medication widely utilised for the management of seizures, neuropathic pain and psychiatric illnesses.
+Carbamazepine is a neuropsychiatric medication widely utilized for the management of seizures, neuropathic pain and psychiatric illnesses.
 It acts by modulating sodium voltage-gated channels, resulting in the inhibition of action potentials and attenuation of synaptic transmissions.
 While carbamazepine is an efficacious drug, it is essential to be cognizant of its potential side effects including blood dyscrasias, hepatotoxicity, cardiac dysfunction and hypersensitivity reactions.
 Among the severe hypersensitivity reactions associated with carbamazepine is Stevens-Johnson syndrome, toxic epidermal necrolysis and drug rash with eosinophilia and systemic symptoms (DRESS) syndrome are notable[3].
 There are around 50 culprit drugs which cause DRESS, for example: carbamazepine, phenytoin, allopurinol, sulfa derivatives, antidepressants, antiepileptics, non-steroidal anti-inflammatory drugs and antimicrobials.
 The incidence of DRESS has been estimated to be between 1 in 1,000 and 1 in 10,000 drug exposures[4].
 The underlying mechanism is thought to involve metabolically generated reactive drug-protein complexes that trigger an immunologic response, recruiting cytotoxic T cells and eosinophils into hepatic tissue which then release pro-inflammatory cytokines and cause hepatocellular injury, leading to elevated transaminases and bilirubin levels[5][6].
 Systemic symptoms such as fever, lymphadenopathy, malaise, and eosinophilia result from widespread cytokine release (e.g., IL-5, TNF-α) driven by activated T cells reacting to the drug/metabolite antigens, explaining the multi-organ involvement seen in DRESS syndrome[7].
-Withdrawal of the offending drug and initiation of immunosuppressive therapy typically leads to resolution of symptoms and normalisation of liver function.
+Withdrawal of the offending drug and initiation of immunosuppressive therapy typically leads to resolution of symptoms and normalization of liver function.
 In contrast, delayed recognition can lead to progression to acute liver failure, a major cause of mortality in DRESS[8].

 2. CASE PRESENTATION:

-A 29-year-old male patient was admitted to Ballari Medical College and Research Centre (BMC&RC), Ballari, Karnataka, with complaints of intermittent high-grade fever, pain in the right hypochondriac region of the abdomen, generalised reddish skin lesions and yellowish discolouration of the eyes.
+A 29-year-old male patient was admitted to Ballari Medical College and Research Centre (BMC&RC), Ballari, Karnataka, with complaints of intermittent high-grade fever, pain in the right hypochondriac region of the abdomen, generalized reddish skin lesions and yellowish discoloration of the eyes.
 He was a known case of seizure disorder since birth and had been on tablet carbamazepine 100 mg twice daily and tablet clobazam 10 mg once daily for long-term seizure control.
 The patient had a personal history of smoking for the past 7 years and was a non-alcoholic.

 2.1 ON EVALUATION OF PAST MEDICAL RECORDS, LABORATORY FINDINGS REVEALED: TABLE 01: